graze/standards/OpenSource.md

 0. All tests MUST be a in a directory named `tests/`.

-0. The project SHOULD use Travis CI to automatically run unit tests on branches and PRs.

 0. The project SHOULD use Scrutinizer to check and fix standards and flag code quality issues.

 0. The project MUST be listed on Packagist.